 Automatic Transmission Seals

-Automatic transmission seals are used to contain fluid pressure and prevent leakage.
-They are metal, synthetic rubber, and Teflon and can be either positive or non-positive.
+Automatic transmission seals contain fluid pressure and prevent leakage.
+They are metal, synthetic rubber, and Teflon and can be positive or non-positive.
 A positive seal contains all fluid.
-A non-positive seal allows a small amount of fluid past for the lubrication of moving parts.
+A non-positive seal allows a small amount of fluid to pass for the lubrication of moving parts.

 Static and Dynamic Seals

-Lip-type seals are also used to contain fluid from leaking past both transmission and axle shafts.
-This type of lip seal has the lip on the inside diameter supported by a garter spring.
+Lip-type seals also contain fluid from leaking past transmission and axle shafts.
+This lip seal type has a lip on the inside diameter supported by a garter spring.
 The spring applies a constant force as the seal wears.

 O-rings: O-rings are used for static sealing.
 A static seal is a seal between two non-moving parts.
 A dynamic seal is a seal between two moving parts, like a lip seal.
 They work great for creating a positive seal against fluid leakage.

 Square Cut Seals: Both square cut seals and O-rings fit into a groove.
-O-rings tend to roll in the groove when the parts move against each other.
-Square cut seals have less movement in this groove due to their square-cut design.
+O-rings can roll in the groove when the parts move against each other.
+Square-cut seals have less movement in this groove due to their square-cut design.
 They allow for more axial movement than an O-ring.